joao-ponte/pitch-perfect/README.md

         <li>Record voice using the device's microphone.</li>
         <li>Adjust the rate, pitch, echo, and reverb effects of the recorded voice.</li>
         <li>Play the modified recording to listen to the effects in real-time.</li>
+        <li>Save the modified recording to the device's local storage.</li>
     </ul>

     <h2>Technologies Used</h2>